“Wow, this singer sounds GREAT!”

 While mixing is still an extremely important step, the editing steps help to fix issues that your average listener is more likely to hear.

-Spending the extra time on this helps get your songs that much closer to the “pro sound” from the start.
+Spending the extra time on this helps get your songs sounding closer to the “pro sound” from the start.
 Plus, it’ll make mixing more productive by eliminating distracting problems.

 This will make the song much more enjoyable to listen to for both your consumer and yourself as you work on it!